 Compared to Grammarly, Jetpack is not so advanced and doesn’t always suggest you with the best options.
 Nonetheless, Jetpack can help you figure out several errors, and if you don’t want to opt for a tool like Grammarly, I suggest you use this module.

-I have been Grammarly for some time now, and I've found it so useful that I was convinced to upgrade to its premium version.
+I have been Grammarly for some time now, and I've found it so useful that I have upgrade to its premium version.

-Often when Grammarly corrects my simple typos or grammatical errors, it makes me think that it has saved me from some embarrassing moments.
+Often when Grammarly corrects my simple typos or grammatical errors, it makes me think that it has saved me from some embarrassing consequences.

-I would definitely recommend Grammarly to writers or bloggers whose first language isn’t English.
+I would strongly recommend Grammarly to writers or bloggers whose first language isn’t English.

 You can start using Grammarly for free using their free version that helps you with the most critical issues and it can also help you decide if you really need their premium version.